MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 The procedures in this article require the [Microsoft Azure Active Directory Module for Windows PowerShell Module](https://www.powershellgallery.com/packages/MSOnline/1.1.166.0).
 If you already have AAD PowerShell installed, please ensure you update to the latest version.

+## Add the Multi-Geo Capabilities in Office 365 plan to your tenant

+To use OneDrive for Business Multi-Geo, you need the _Multi-Geo Capabilities in Office 365_ plan.
+Work with your account team to add this plan to your tenant.
+Your account team will connect you with the appropriate licensing specialist and get your tenant configured.

+Note that the _Multi-Geo Capabilities in Office 365_ plan is a user-level service plan.
+You need a license for each user that you want to host in a setellite location.
+You can add more licenses over time as you add users in satellite locations.

 ## Set your tenant as a Multi-National Company

 The first step is to enable your tenant for Multi-Geo features.
 This is a one-way operation and cannot be undone.